torontojs/torontojs.com/public/pages/code_of_conduct.md

 If you see a subtle -ism happen at Toronto JS, you can point it out to the relevant person, either publicly or privately, or you can ask one of organizers to say something.
 After this, we ask that all further discussion move off of public channels.
 If you are a third party, and you don't see what could be biased about the comment that was made, feel free to talk to the organizers.
 Please don't say, "Comment X wasn't homophobic!"
 Similarly, please don't pile on to someone who made a mistake.
 The "subtle" in "subtle -isms" means that it's probably not obvious to everyone right away what was wrong with the comment.

+Moderators will not act on complaints regarding:

+- ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
+- Reasonable communication of boundaries, such as 'leave me alone,' 'go away,' or 'I’m not discussing this with you.'
+- Someone’s refusal to explain or debate social justice concepts
+- Criticisms of racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

 We want Toronto JS to be a space with as little bigotry or oppression as possible.
-Therefore, if you see sexism, racism, or outrage at such things outside Toronto JS and do not experience such issues directly yourself, please don't bring it in for discussion.
-For example, don't start a discussion of the latest offensive comment from Random Tech Person Y. For many people, especially those who may have spent time in unpleasant work environments, these conversations can be very distracting and disheartening.
+Therefore, if you see sexism, racism, or outrage at such things outside Toronto JS and also do not experience such issues directly yourself, please don't bring it in for discussion.
+For example, don't start a discussion of the latest offensive comment from Random Tech Person Y. For many people, especially those who may have spent time in unpleasant work environments, these conversations can turn into long threads that become distracting and disheartening.
 At Toronto JS, we want to remove as many distractions as possible for marginalized people so they can focus on enjoying programming.
 There are many places in the world to discuss and debate these issues, but there are few where they can avoid them.
 We want Toronto JS to be one of those places.

 ### Why have social rules?
 The goal isn't to burden everyone with a bunch of annoying rules, or to give us a stick to bludgeon people with for "being bad."
 Rather, these rules are designed to help all of us build a pleasant, productive, and fearless community.